-The HIV-1 Vif protein is essential for viral fitness and pathogenicity.
+Abstract: The HIV-1 Vif protein is essential for viral fitness and pathogenicity.
 Vif decreases expression of cellular restriction factors APOBEC3G (A3G), A3F, A3D and A3H, which inhibit HIV-1 replication by inducing hypermutation during reverse transcription.
-Vif counteracts A3G at several levels (transcription, translation and protein degradation) that together reduce the levels of A3G in cells and prevent its incorporation into viral particles.
+Vif counteracts A3G at several levels (transcription, translation, and protein degradation) that altogether reduce the levels of A3G in cells and prevent its incorporation into viral particles.
 How Vif affects A3G translation remains unclear.
-Here, we uncovered the importance of a short conserved uORF (upstream ORF) located within two critical stem-loop structures of the 5' untranslated region (5'UTR) of A3G mRNA for this process.
-A3G translation occurs through a combination of leaky-scanning and translation under normal conditions.
+Here, we uncovered the importance of a short conserved uORF (upstream ORF) located within two critical stem-loop structures of the 5' untranslated region (5'-UTR) of A3G mRNA for this process.
+A3G translation occurs through a combination of leaky scanning and translation re-initiation and the presence of an intact uORF decreases the extent of global A3G translation under normal conditions.
 Interestingly, the uORF is also absolutely required for Vif-mediated translation inhibition and redirection of A3G mRNA into stress granules.
 Overall, we discovered that A3G translation is regulated by a small uORF conserved in the human population and that Vif uses this specific feature to repress its translation.